Protocol-specific guide

 LoadTester becomes attractive when the question moves beyond “can I send HTTP/2 load?” to “can the team operationalize this as part of release quality?”
 That includes things like recurring checks before launches, clearer shared analytics, easier visibility into what changed between runs, and less operational burden around execution.

 For many product teams, that is the real problem.
 They do not just want a protocol test.
 They want a repeatable process that can include protocol-sensitive APIs, HTTP endpoints, and web-app backends without forcing everyone into a shell-first workflow.
-That is why LoadTester can sit alongside more specialized tools: use a protocol-specific client when you need to answer a protocol question precisely, then use a platform workflow when the result needs to become part of how the team ships.

 Which tool fits which team